Visit Florence in 24 hours

 Not far from Santa Maria Novella train station, a masterpiece of early 20th-century rationalist architecture is the basilica that gave it its name.
 Santa Maria Novella is a 13th-century church of the Dominican order, featuring an elegant white and green marble façade designed by Leon Battista Alberti.
-It has a beautiful Gothic Interior, with numerous frescoes and Renaissance masterpieces, the most famous is which is Masaccio’s Holy Trinity.
-Adjacent to the church is the museum of the same name.
+It has a beautiful Gothic interior, with numerous frescoes and Renaissance masterpieces such as Masaccio’s Holy Trinity.
+Adjacent to the church is the museum with the same name.

-Through narrow and picturesque alleys, you then reach Via de’ Tornabuoni, the most elegant street in the whole city, overlooked by the back of the vast Palazzo Strozzi, commissioned by Filippo Strozzi from Benedetto da Maiano.
+Through narrow and picturesque alleys, you then reach Via de’ Tornabuoni, the most elegant street in the whole city, overlooked by the back of the Palazzo Strozzi.
 Home to some major art exhibitions, the building has a vast and majestic courtyard which is always open.
-Carry on, and you will arrive in Piazza della Repubblica, the heart of the city at the time of its foundation, currently the result of the 19th-century order.
+Carry on, and you will arrive in Piazza della Repubblica, the heart of the city at the time of its foundation.

-Returning towards Piazza Duomo and crossing it, you will reach Via Martelli, where you will run into another large Renaissance building after only a few metres: Palazzo Medici Riccardi.
+Returning towards Piazza Duomo and crossing it, you will reach Via Martelli and Palazzo Medici Riccardi, another important Renaissance building of the city.
 Cosimo de’ Medici commissioned Michelozzo to build it in the mid-15th century.

 The palace, headquarters of the Province of Florence, is also a museum with monumental spaces and a beautiful chapel frescoed by Benozzo Gozzoli.
 Nearby are the Church of San Lorenzo and the Convent of San Marco.
 San Lorenzo was the church of the Medici family; in its present form, it was designed by Filippo Brunelleschi and is the epitome of Renaissance architecture.
-The façade is unfinished, but inside there are numerous painted masterpieces.
+The façade is unfinished, but is home of numerous painted masterpieces.